TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.3.6 =
+* Fixed: Added check for links per page config setting being set to 0 or null when pagination mode is active

 = 3.3.5 =
 * Fixed: Problem with AJAX category switching when setting set # not specified in Link Library shortcode